icopy-site/awesome-cn/docs/awesome/awesome-flask.md

 - [flask-htmx-boilerplate](https://github.com/marcusschiesser/flask-htmx-boilerplate) - Boilerplate template for a Python Flask application with HTMX and Tailwind CSS.
 - [uwsgi-nginx-flask-docker](https://github.com/tiangolo/uwsgi-nginx-flask-docker) - Docker image with uWSGI and Nginx for Flask applications in Python running in a single container.
 - [React-Redux-Flask](https://github.com/dternyak/React-Redux-Flask) - Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.
-- [MVC Flask](https://github.com/marcuxyz/mvc-flask) - You can use the mvc pattern in your flask application using this extension.

 ### Open Source Projects